lter/ssecr-diversity-stability/CONTRIBUTING.md

 In R, this means using the `here::here()` function (from base R) to stitch together elements (e.g., `here::here("data", "raw_2024.csv")`).
 In Python it means using the `join` function from the `path` module of the `os` library (e.g., `os.path.join("data", "raw_2024.csv")`).

 If you plan on re-using a file path, assign it to an object/variable (R/Python) to avoid typos/errors when re-using the file path.

+### Acknowledgements

+These contributing guidelines are heavily based on the ones outlined by Nick Lyon and Angel Chen in the github.com/lter/ssecr